- U.S. District Court, Northern District of Illinois, including Trial Bar

 University of Iowa College of Law (J.D., with high distinction, 1999)

-Ms. Gould has significant experience in resolving complex litigation matters, including cases alleged as class actions, either by defeating plaintiff’s motion for class certification or successfully litigating the case to the point where plaintiff will abandon the class allegations and settle the matter on an individual basis, or by guiding and advising the client through the complexities of a class action settlement to ensure the best possible outcome for the client.
+While Ms. Gould is always prepared to defend her clients through the trial and appellate stages of litigation, most cases are won or successfully resolved before her clients face the challenges of trial.
+In complex litigation matters, including cases alleged as class actions, Ms. Gould has been successful in either defeating plaintiff’s motion for class certification, obtaining an early judgment for defendant on the merits, successfully litigating the case to the point where plaintiff will abandon the class allegations and settle the matter on an individual basis, or guiding and advising the client through the complexities of a class action settlement to ensure the best possible outcome for the client.

 - Lewisman v.
 AT WORLD PROPERTIES d/b/a @properties, 13 CH 22070 (Cir.
 Ct.
 Cook County, Ill.
 Sept.
 2, 2015) (granting motion to strike class allegations)